Brûlée River (Champlain River tributary)

-The Brûlée River (English: Burnt River') is a tributary of the northwest shore of the Champlain River, flowing entirely in the municipality of Saint-Maurice, in the Les Chenaux Regional County Municipality, in the administrative region of Mauricie, in the province of Quebec, in Canada.
+The Brûlée River (Champlain River tributary) is flowing entirely in the municipality of Saint-Maurice, in the Les Chenaux Regional County Municipality, in the administrative region of Mauricie, in Quebec, Canada.

 The course of the Brûlée river flows on the east side of the Saint-Maurice River and on the north side of the St. Lawrence River.
 This river is part of the hydrographic side of the Champlain River which generally winds north-east, then south-east, to the north shore of the St. Lawrence River.

 With the exception of a short forest area at the start and end of its course, the Brûlée River descends mainly in agricultural areas.
-The river surface is generally frozen from mid-December until the end of March.